meetings/gearsloth/README.md

 ### Injector

 The injector registers the function `submitJobDelayed` to Gearman job server(s).
-The task to be delayed should be sent to the injector in the format specified in [task format specification](Task format specification.md)
+The task to be delayed should be sent to the injector in the format specified in [task format specification](#task-format-specification).

 If the task is succesfully inserted in to the persistent storage, injector will send gearman `WORK_COMPLETE` to the caller.
 This means that the task *will* be executed.